6 site structure mistakes and how to avoid them!

-Site structure is an essential aspect of an SEO strategy.
+Site structure is an essential aspect of any proper SEO strategy.
 The structure of your website shows Google what articles and pages are most important.
 With your site’s structure, you can influence which articles will rank highest in the search engines.
 But it also helps your users navigate the different pages on your site.
 So, it’s important to do it right.
-Especially if you’re adding a lot of content, it’s important to keep an eye on the structure of your site and any possible mistakes or issues that might arise.
+Especially when you add a lot of content, it’s important to keep an eye on the structure of your site and any possible mistakes or issues that might arise.
 Try to stay on top!
-And if your site’s structure is starting to look good, you can check for other common SEO mistakes as well.
+And while you’re at it, check for other common SEO mistakes as well.

-Did we forget a site structure mistake that you’ve encountered more than once?
+Did we overlook a site structure mistake that you’ve encountered more than once?
 Feel free to share it with us in the comments!